 - Paper #1 Due.
 Post to the discussion board AND to the dropbox.
-See checklist in Assignments for more details. - Complete the "Note to Dr. Halbert on Paper #1" and submit to the Dropbox.
-See the Assignments page for details. - NO CLASS: Dr. Halbert will be in an all-day meeting.
+See checklist in Assignments for more details. - We will complete the "Note to Dr. Halbert on Paper #1" and submit to the Dropbox.
+See the Assignments page for details.